Might the Makita DCM501Z be the ideal mobile coffee machine powered by a battery for you to prepare ground coffee on your locale?

-Here’s where the Makita DCM501Z shines, and where it doesn’t:
+Here’s where the battery-powered Makita DCM501Z shines, and where it doesn’t:

-- Swappable batteries: Expands your coffee maker life expectancy and makes it easy to prepare more a cup of coffee in 5 minutes without an electrical outlet.
+- Swappable batteries: Expands your battery-powered coffee maker’s life expectancy and makes it easy to prepare more a cup of coffee in 5 minutes without an electrical outlet.

 - Rugged construction: With terminal protection covers, and a very solid body, you can take your coffee maker anywhere without worrying too much about being careful with it.

-- No paper filters required: Built-in coffee filters so you don’t need to run to the store for more paper filters every time you want to make a cup of coffee.
+- No paper filters required: It has a built-in coffee filter, so you don’t need to run to the store for more paper filters every time you want to make a cup of coffee.

-- Smartly designed: Fully compatible with Makita’s batteries, compact and easy to carry, and an included cup that protects you from spills.
+- Smartly designed: Fully compatible with Makita’s batteries, compact design and easy to carry, and includes a coffee cup that protects you from spills.

-- Boil-dry protection: To ensure you never burn out the machine.
+- Boil-dry protection: To make sure you never burn out the machine.

 What I didn’t like:

 - Too small for the crew: It’s ideal for 1-2 people, but you’ll only get a maximum of three cups of coffee out of it.
 Forget about multiple 5 oz cups of coffee if that’s what you’re used to drinking.

 - Quickly runs out of battery: After two cups of coffee from the 12V battery, or three from the 18V, your battery will be dry.